emb-riscv/specs-markdown/hart-control-block.md

 ## Instructions count

-The `instcnt` register is 64-bits wide and counts the number of instructions retired by this hart from some arbitrary start point in the past.
+The `instcnt` register is 64-bits wide and counts the number of instructions executed by this hart from some arbitrary start point in the past.

 RV64 devices expose a single 64-bits register, accessible with 64-bits instructions.